rawidaniel/alx-low_level_programming/0x01-variables_if_else_while/README.md

    * A program that prints the alphabet in lowercase except q and e, followed by a new line.Using only putchar function.
 6. 5-print_numbers.c
    * A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+7. 6-print_numberz.c
+   * A program that prints all single digit numbers of base 10 starting from 0, followed by a new line. using putchar function only twice.
 ~
 ~
 ~